Originally published on Pulse, December 2016.

 Whilst the nightlife industry in places like Sydney and London struggles to organise itself and get a foot in the door of negotiations, in Amsterdam, the challenge now is to make sure it doesn’t negotiate itself too far away from what made it exciting in the first place.
-As dance music evolves into its mainstream future, replete with licensing, official representation, structure and compromise -could it lose its sense of spontaneity and rebellion which gave it its essence?
+As dance music evolves into its mainstream future, replete with licensing, official representation, structure and compromise, could it lose the sense of spontaneity and rebellion which gave it its essence?

-“Maybe we are self organised better, but the night should always should be a place for the unexpected,” Milan responds.
-“That's why we also serve 24-hour license venues, so people have more capabilities to do whatever they want - this freedom is what nightlife is.”
+“Maybe we are self-organised better, but the night should always should be a place for the unexpected,” Milan responds.
+“That's why we also serve twenty-four-hour license venues, so people have more capabilities to do whatever they want.
+This freedom is what nightlife is.”

-“In 30 years time 50% of our jobs will be done by robots anyway.
+“In thirty years time fifty percent of our jobs will be done by robots anyway.
 So we have to shift to the creative and informal side, because that is the hope for society.”